 Students will receive an award letter from LCC.
 This notification will detail the student's budget, expected family contribution and the amount of financial assistance that has been awarded.
 Aid listed will include grants, loans, scholarships, or work-study awarded for the semester, with the estimated aid listed for the spring semester.
 If student begins attendance in the spring, only that semester will be reflected.
-Award letters are normally mailed after all proper admission and financial aid information is on file with the LCC FAO.
+Award letters are normally emailed to your LCC student email address after all proper admission and financial aid information is on file with the LCC FAO.

 The award letter helps students plan on financing their college education.
 Students may decide to accept all or a portion of the aid offered.
-Students should notify the LCC FAO of their decision to accept or decline their award by signing and returning the white original of the award letter.
-Students should keep the yellow copy.
+Students should notify the LCC FAO of their decision to decline their award by visiting a LCC FAO Officer and formally notify them of the awards you wish to decline.
 Any additional assistance received by students must be reported to the FAO to be included in the financial aid package.